mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 *Zen* or tranquility means [the] dimension of being in which there is no individual consciousness, so-called consciousness or unconsciousness.
 So [no] subtle signs of ideas, conscious world or unconscious world.

-In Japanese, tranquility is called *jakujō*. *Jaku* means perfect stillness – perfect stillness just like [there is] no one or nothing with which you want to talk, you want to see.
+In Japanese, tranquility is called *jakujō* (寂靜). *Jaku* means perfect stillness – perfect stillness just like [there is] no one or nothing with which you want to talk, you want to see.
 So, perfect tranquility.
 That means if you are there, you are *exactly* there; nothing else except *you*.
 So that is very tranquil.
 Just like being present in the wilderness: there are lots of beings there – insects, birds, trees, skies – but if you are in the wilderness you feel perfect tranquility.
 That is the meaning of *jaku*.
 So, completely nothing around you.

 And also *jō* of *jakujō* means literally “to express in detail.”
 So literally [...] *jō* of *jakujō* is also the same meaning of stillness or tranquility, but it is a little different from the *jaku* of *jakujō*. *Jō* is “[tranquility and stillness] which penetrates every aspect of everydayness.”